solana-labs/solana-web3.js/packages/keys/README.md

 Whenever you need to validate an arbitrary string as a base58-encoded address, use the `assertIsBase58EncodedAddress()` function in this package.

+### `Ed25519Signature`

+This type represents a 64-byte Ed25519 signature of some data with a private key.

+Whenever you need to verify that a particular signature is, in fact, the one that would have been produced by signing some known bytes using the private key associated with some known public key, use the `verifySignature()` function in this package.

 ## Functions

 ### `assertIsBase58EncodedAddress()`